Non-renormalization of the Hall viscosity of integer and Jain fractional quantum Hall phases by Coulomb interactions: The Hall viscosity in the non-relativistic field theory model of Lopez and Fradkin

-Below we will make use of the property that the Weyl symbol of the covariant derivative may be incorporated into the trace again.
-The topological invariance of $\mathcal{N}_{\eta_H}$ in Eq. (\ref{freetopologicalinvariant}) may now be proven in a manner analogous to $\mathcal{N}_{\sigma_H}$.
-We present the proof explicitly in appendix \ref{appendixB}.
-It contains an additional subtlety as compared to the case of the Hall conductivity due to the explicit dependence on the covariant derivative.
-This implies topological quantization only in the case of both homogeneity and rotational invariance.
-Note that the Moyal star products may not be removed in the presence of a homogeneous magnetic field, since not all canonical momenta are good quantum numbers.
-This is the crucial point.
-We furthermore calculated the topological invariant $\mathcal{N}_{\sigma_H}$ as presented in Eq. (\ref{generaltopologicalterm}) explicitly in appendix \ref{appendixC}.
+will lead to the Green function expression presented in Eq. (\ref{generaltopologicalterm}) after proper generalization of the relations in Eq. (\ref{freetheoryrelations}).
+Explicit symmetrization of indices before index contraction in Eq. (\ref{generaltopologicalterm}) is not necessary, as we have verified by explicit calculation in full generality.
+This implies the genericity of the formula.
+We did not succeed in proving the topological invariance of $\mathcal{N}_{\eta_H}$ in Eq. (\ref{generaltopologicalterm}) from the Green function expression directly in a manner analogous to $\mathcal{N}_{\sigma_H}$.
+Instead we calculate the topological invariant $\mathcal{N}_{\sigma_H}$ as presented in Eq. (\ref{generaltopologicalterm}) explicitly in appendix \ref{appendixC}.
+The calculation proceeds very generically such that only eigenfunctions and energy eigenvalues of the (effective) Hamiltonian are needed as input to evaluate the Hall viscosity.
+These are fixed as eigenfunctions and eigenvalues of $S|_{g^{ij}=\delta^{ij}}$.
+This consequently implies the topological stability of $\mathcal{N}_{\eta_H}$ under infinitesimal variations $Q_W\to Q_W+\delta Q_W$ for general $Q_W$.
+Precise general conditions on the functional form of $\Delta Q_W$ such that the Hall viscosity remains unchanged when such a finite modification is switched on adiabatically with simultaneous adiabatic variation of the chemical potential to avoid level crossing is discussed in appendix \ref{appendixC}.
 In order to be able to extract the full Hall viscosity we will need to consider what happens when $s_{top}\neq 0$.
 Spatial homogeneity implies that $\omega_i=0$, while $\omega_0\neq 0$ is possible.
 In the linear response regime this modifies our previous calculations by the addition of a term

 which induces a shift in the Hall viscosity $\eta_H\to\eta_H+\Delta^{s_{top}}\eta_H$ by the explicit amount

 The sums are over Landau levels $n$ and Matsubara frequencies $\omega_m$, respectively.
 This shift also represents a topological term so long as the homogeneous particle number density is unaffected by perturbations which we will assume throughout subsequent considerations.
 We will argue in appendix \ref{appendixC} that for composite fermions filling $p$ effective Landau levels (with the spatial momentum integral $\int \frac{d^2\bold{p}}{(2\pi )^2}$ quenched to a discrete sum of Landau levels by the background magnetic field)